Newly Released Books

 November

-Visual Collaboration: A Powerful Toolkit for Improving Meetings, Projects, and Processes (paid link) by Ole Qvist-Sorensen & Loa Baastrup
+Visual Collaboration: A Powerful Toolkit for Improving Meetings, Projects, and Processes by Ole Qvist-Sorensen & Loa Baastrup

 December